godotengine/godot-docs/classes/class_node.rst

 | *Getter*  | get_editor_description()      |
 +-----------+-------------------------------+

 Add a custom description to a node.
+It will be displayed in a tooltip when hovered in editor's scene tree.

 ----